Arlene’s Flowers discriminated against gay couple, state Supreme Court rules again

 U.S. Supreme Court justices returned the case to the state court last June “for further consideration” in light of the federal ruling in favor of the Colorado baker.

-In that ruling, justices didn’t decide the case’s larger issue — which also is at the heart of the Arlene’s Flowers case — of whether a business can use religious objections to refuse services to LGBTQ people.
+In the Masterpiece Cakeshop ruling, justices didn’t decide the case’s larger issue — which also is at the heart of the Arlene’s Flowers case — of whether a business can use religious objections to refuse services to LGBTQ people.

 But they did find that the Colorado Civil Rights Commission was hostile to the Christian baker’s religion in that instance.